 Pupils produce creative work, exploring their ideas and recording their experiences.
 They become proficient in drawing, painting, sculpture and other art, craft and design techniques.
 They evaluate and analyse creative works using the language of art, craft and design.
-They learn about great artists, craft makers and designers, and understand the historical and cultural development of their art forms.
+They learn about great artists that reflect the diversity of the world in which we live, craft makers and designers, and understand the historical and cultural development of their art forms.